 When attempting to access a file restore on your Datto appliance via its UNC path, you receive the error message "[UNC path] is not accessible.
 You might not have permission to use this network resource.
 Contact the administrator of this server to find out if you have access permissions.
 The account is not authorized to log in from this station."

-You may also be prompted for username / password when attempting to access the Datto via UNC path.
+You may also be prompted for a username / password combination when attempting to access the Datto appliance this way.

 Local network settings are making the Samba shares on the Datto appliance inaccessible, or a high level of traffic prevents persistent communication between the device and the agents.
 ShadowSnap backups require a non-interactive connection from the agent to a public Samba share on the Datto appliance in order to transfer the backup data.